qbatten-grata/eng-practices/review/developer/cl-descriptions.md

 ## Using tags {#tags}

-Tags are manually entered labels that can be used to categorize CLs.
+Tags are manually entered labels that can be used to categorize PRs.
 These may be supported by tools or just used by team convention.

 For example: